Mitchell-Chambers/dnd-shiv-shocked/Sessions/2022-10-30 - 009 - On Treatises, Devils and Snakes.md

 Fox represent Raku, the Swan represent Nivara, the god of water

 ### C1 - Scriptorum
-That's where we left Gelic and the Girl
+That's where we left Gelic and the Girl named Sasha

 >Urist (Brad): *"The fact that the sky is red, I feel like we are on a deadline here."*
 >GM (Andrew): *"Noooooooo..."*